MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-configure-automatic-diagnostic-log-collection.md

 ## Automatic diagnostic log collection alerts

 If enabled, automatic diagnostic log collection occurs only when necessary.
-Only the following alerts trigger collection.
+Only the alerts in the following table trigger collection.

+For example, **Update failed** is an alert that triggers automatic diagnostic log collection.
+If automatic collection is enabled, diagnostic logs will be proactively captured during an update failure to help CSS troubleshoot the problem.
+The diagnostic logs are only collected when the alert for **Update failed** is raised.

 |Alert Title  |	FaultIdType|
 |-------------|------------|